Tom Clancy's Rainbow Six 3: Raven Shield: Plot

 In 2007, a few months after defeating Gospić and imprisoning Gutierrez, Rainbow responds to a series of consecutive terrorist attacks in Italy.
 Rainbow learns they possess chemical weapons and that they are followers of Gutierrez; when questioned, Gutierrez promises a "surprise", suggesting his complicity.
 Rainbow finds an informant in arms dealer Giovanni Bagattini, and rescues him from several attempts on his life.
 The terrorists raid a warehouse where the Polizia di Stato have stored their confiscated chemical gas; Rainbow repels them, but finds the terrorists have stolen a barrel, which they intend to use for Gutierrez's "surprise".
 Rainbow tracks the terrorists to Athens, Greece, and prevents them from releasing the gas in an agora.
-In the aftermath, Gutierrez is delivered a newspaper reporting the terrorists' defeat, and he finds a message signed by Clark: "It's over".
-Two days later, Gutierrez hangs himself in his cell.
+In the aftermath, Gutierrez is delivered a newspaper reporting the terrorists' defeat; two days later, he hangs himself in his cell.

-Iron Wrath (2005)
+Iron Wrath

 Iron Wrath is the second expansion for the PC version of Raven Shield.
 It was in production for almost 2 years before Ubisoft decided to release it as a free download for FilePlanet subscribers on June 9, 2005.
-Developed by Ubisoft Casablanca, this expansion features a 7-mission campaign in which Rainbow neutralizes a terrorist nuclear bomb threat, 3 classic missions, 8 new multiplayer maps, 6 new weapons, as well as 5 new multiplayer game modes.
+Developed by Ubisoft Casablanca, this expansion features a 7-mission campaign in which Rainbow neutralizes a terrorist nuclear bomb threat, 3 classic missions, 8 new multiplayer maps, 6 new weapons, and 5 new multiplayer game modes.
 In October 2008, the CD-key activation server was taken offline, suspending the multiplayer features of Iron Wrath.
-This free expansion remains available on the web site ModDB (see External links).
+This free expansion remains available on the web site ModDB.